Host a Torah in your home!

 How do I sign up?

-Beth Or offers a program aimed at making the Torah experience more intimate and personal for congregants.
-Families can request to reserve a week during which they can gather with friends and family to share an evening’s discussion, led by Rabbi Marx, Rabbi Gerber, or Cantor Green, and actually “host” a Torah in their own home.
+Beth Or offers a program to make the Torah experience more intimate and personal for our congregants.
+Families can reserve a week during which they can gather with friends and family to share an evening’s discussion led by one of our clergy, and actually “host” a Torah in their own home.

 There is absolutely NO COST to members of Beth Or.
-You are encouraged to invite as many friends and family members to your home as you wish to participate in the short Torah discussion tailored to that week’s portion.
+You are encouraged to invite as many friends and family members to your home as you wish to participate in the short Torah discussion tailored to your selected Torah portion.

-Beth Or members who are interested in participating in the program are encouraged to email Barbara Murtha at [email protected].
+Beth Or members who are interested in participating in the program are encouraged to contact Barbara Murtha.

 What happens next?